lgarron/clipboard-polyfill/README.md

 ## This is way too complicated!

-If you only need to copy text, try [this gist](https://gist.github.com/lgarron/d1dee380f4ed9d825ca7) for a simpler solution.
+If you only need to copy text in modern browsers, consider using `navigator.clipboard.writeText()` directly: <https://caniuse.com/mdn-api_clipboard_writetext>

-Alternatively, if you wait until iOS 14 / macOS 11, `navigator.clipboard.writeText()` will be supported in the stable versions of all major modern browsers.
+If you need copy text in older browsers as well, you could also try [this gist](https://gist.github.com/lgarron/d1dee380f4ed9d825ca7) for a simple hacky solution.